 Two average day water demand scenarios are used in this assessment: recent (2015) and projected (2040) (Table 3).
-It is important to note that these two water demand scenarios are conservative, as water systems would likely not be drawing water at maximum existing withdrawal rates during severe droughts due to the application of water conservation measures by water users throughout the Duck River Basin.
+It is important to note that these two water demand scenarios are conservative, as water systems would likely not be drawing water at maximum existing withdrawal rates during severe droughts due to the implementation of water conservation measures by water utilities with cooperation from their customers throughout the Duck River Basin.

-Figure 3 - Locations of USGS gages, wetted perimeter estimates, recent and proposed waster withdrawals, wastewater discharges and unregulated water withdrawals in the Duck River watershed
+Figure 3 - Locations of USGS gages, wetted perimeter estimates, recent and proposed water withdrawals, wastewater discharges and unregulated water withdrawals in the Duck River watershed